Birkir Bjarnason

-Birkir Bjarnason (born 27 May 1988) is an Icelandic professional footballer who plays as a central midfielder for Süper Lig club Adana Demirspor and the Iceland national football team, where he is their all-time leader in appearances.
+Birkir Bjarnason (born 27 May 1988) is an Icelandic former professional footballer who played as a central midfielder.
+He is the most capped player of the Iceland national team.

 Club career

-Viking FK
+Viking

 Birkir started playing football with local clubs in his hometown of Akureyri.
 His family moved to Norway in 1999 and he joined the youth teams of Figgjo.
 In the summer of 2005 Birkir joined Viking.
 In the 2006 season he scored his first goal for Viking against Hamarkameratene.
 Following that he played consistently as a starter for Viking and was a key aspect in helping the club avoid relegation that year and helping them obtain a third-place finish in 2007 under trainer Uwe Rösler.

 In 2008 Birkir had a successful loan spell at newly promoted Tippeligaen side Bodø/Glimt, playing a big part in them finishing fourth in the league.
 His performances brought the attention of bigger clubs such as Serie A club Reggina during January 2008, but he stayed at Viking until 2012.
 During this time he made 100 appearances for Viking in the Tippeligaen, scoring 16 league goals.